ShyGorilla/Instagram_Brutter/README.md

 Download Chromedriver : https://chromedriver.chromium.org/downloads

-You have to check your browser version From ( Settings -> Advanced ).
+You have to check your browser version From ( Settings -> About ).
 Then insert the driver to driver folder.

 ## Supported OS 💻